Generic selectors

 Fried egg for finish

-Give everything a good toss, turn the heat to low and taste for flavor.
-Adjust as needed.
+Give everything a good toss, then drop the heat to low and taste.
+Adjust seasoning as needed.

 Now we add the magic, Kacap manis